Txreq/code-forge/README.md

 Code Forge is an open-source project that aims to provide a customizable and extensible chatbot framework using Next.js
 14. This project serves as a clone of ChatGPT, allowing developers to create and deploy their own conversational agents.

+## Why not host it?
+It ain't cheap.

 ## Used technologies:

 - Next.js 14